If You Had My Love: Commercial performance

-For the week ending July 17, 1999, the song fell to number two on the Hot 100, having been dethroned by Destiny's Child's "Bills, Bills, Bills."
+For the week ending July 17, 1999, the song fell to number two on the Hot 100, having been dethroned by Destiny's Child's "Bills, Bills, Bills".
 Despite this, it reached its highest radio audience to date this week, with 84.2 million listeners.
 It spent five weeks at number one on the Hot 100, tying with Christina Aguilera's "Genie in a Bottle" for the longest-running number one hit of the summer.
 "If You Had My Love" remained in the top ten until September 1999.
-The song would also peak at number two on the US Pop Songs chart, six on Hot R&B/Hip-Hop Songs and five on Hot Dance Club Play.
+The song would also peak at number two on the US Pop Songs chart, six on Hot R&B/Hip-Hop Songs, and five on Hot Dance Club Play.
 It was the sixth best-selling song in the US of 1999 with 1.2 million copies sold, and was certified platinum by RIAA.
-In 2015, Billboard ranked it as the second biggest hit of the summer of 1999, behind "Genie in a Bottle".
+In 2015, Billboard ranked the song as the second biggest hit of the summer of 1999, behind "Genie in a Bottle".

 The song debuted and peaked at number four on the UK Singles Chart, selling 77,000 copies in its first week.
-It became the first of Lopez's 17 top ten hits in that country.
-By 2016, it had sold 366,000 copies in the United Kingdom.
+The song became the first of Lopez's 17 top 10 hits in that country.
+By 2016, it had sold 372,000 copies in the United Kingdom.
 "If You Had My Love" reached number one in Australia, and was certified platinum by the Australian Recording Industry Association for shipments of 70,000 units.
 It also topped the charts in New Zealand, Canada, the Netherlands and Finland.
-In France, it was certified gold by the Syndicat National de l'Édition Phonographique for shipments of 100,000 units.
+In France, it was certified gold by the Syndicat National de l'Édition Phonographique for shipments of 100,000 units and peaked at number four in its twelfth week, becoming Lopez very first top five and the highest-charting song in the country until "I'm Real"(2001).
 It was also certified gold in Germany, Switzerland, and New Zealand.
 Reflecting on the song's success in 2011, Lopez said, "Still I think about that and still it's like wow, my first record I ever did went to number one.
 It's just an overwhelming feeling.
 This does not happen all the time.
 This is a very special thing."
 As of 2017, the single has sold over 5 million copies worldwide.